Nelson's Riverside Pool

 Don Kerr was well known as an accomplished diver, often making the sports pages, though the problems of a 3ft board over an 8 ft depth pool led to the less accomplished getting bumps and bruises if they misjudged the angle of their dive.
 Don was in the army during the war and served in Egypt, which at the time had the best divers in the world, from whom he learned a lot.
 He shared his skills with others in the club when he came back to Nelson, improving the standard of diving.
 Don ran Louis Kerr Jewellers and an old engraved sign advertising his shop and the Ritz can still be seen from Trafalgar St behind Stirling Sports shop.

 The Municipal Pool was a popular social meeting place and dress was important.
 The early team swimmers' uniform, with the distinctive N on the front was a non elastic woollen one.
 Even the men needed suits with straps, especially when diving as heavy wet suits would not stay up.
-Ngaire Galloway, who has lived in Nelson since 1950, said post-war shortages meant most swim suits were cotton or wool.
+Ngaire Galloway, who represented New Zealand in swimming at the 1948 Olympics and who has lived in Nelson since 1950, said post-war shortages meant most swim suits were cotton or wool.
 She recalls her delight in being able to borrow a jersey silk swim suit when competing in the 100m backstroke at the Olympics in London in 1948.
 The built in bra and a modesty skirt across the lower front in a jersey silk became available in late forties going into the fifties.
 Two piece suits became popular then as well.
 Many swimsuits were modelled on those seen on movie stars, such as Esther Williams whose synchronised swimming was a feature movies of that time.

 Nelson South Swimming Club